blankaex/nico-chat-browser/README.md

 # nico-chat-browser
 A web app that you can use as a browser source with your favourite streaming software to get nico nico style comments.
 [Original by Kuromachii](https://github.com/Blackksoulls/nico-chat-browser).

 I made a fork so that I could run it locally, partially to ease the load on his server but mostly so that I could edit the css.
-Also partially so that you can do the same without doing all the work I did but mmostly so that I can do the same without having to do all the work I did again when I inevitably lose the files.
+Also partially so that you can do the same without doing all the work I did but mostly so that I can do the same without having to do all the work I did again when I inevitably lose the files.

 ## Preview